Christmas: a Festival of Light and Color

 Christmas is, in other words, a good time to present my Light Map of Rotterdam.
 The inspiration for this came from the well-known nightly satellite images of our planet:

-We can also use a little extra color around Christmas.
+Apart from some extra light, we can also use a little extra color around Christmas.
 Nature has two moments when we are treated to an almost psychedelic color explosion: fall and spring.
 But at the end of December we are in a somewhat colorless, gray period.
 That must be the reason why Christmas tree lighting is often come in all kinds of colors.
 And the New Year’s fireworks are of course one big compensation for lack of color and light.

 According to the BBC, and who am I to disagree, Rotterdam is the most intense, playful, jubilant city in the world.
 Well, that is well reflected in this festival of color, isn’t it?